What is a green card?

 Victims of domestic violence (battery or extreme cruelty) may apply for a green card that would allow them to seek relief through the Violence Against Women Act (VAWA).
 Although this law was created to benefit women, it applies to both women and men, and both parents and children, who are victims of abuse.

-An abuse victim may apply for a green card on their own — without the knowledge or permission of their abusive relative, who can include:
+An abuse victim may apply for a permanent resident card on their own — without the knowledge or permission of their abusive relative, who can include:

 - A current or former spouse who is a U.S. citizen or green card holder